nib-styles/colors/README.md

 # @nib-styles/colors

-A handful of pure colour variables for the most used colours at nib.
-See the [nib-pattern-library](https://nib-pattern-library.firebaseapp.com/pages/colours.html) for colours.
+A handful of colour variables for the most commonly used colours at nib.

-All colours are prefixed with `color-` to prevent potential name conflicts, and for easier editor auto completion.
+> Colours are prefixed with `$color-` to prevent potential name conflicts, and for easier editor auto completion.

+> This repo is not for defining application-specific variables (e.g. `$border-color: $color-bashful;`)

 ## Installation